chinmayarvind23/AIvaluate/docs/Individual Logs/Aayush.md

 ## Thursday June 6th
+###  3.5 hours
+- Working on  front-end Login/logout design page
+- Learning react

+## Friday June 7th
-###  2 hours
+###  4 hours

-- Working on Login/logout page front-end design page
+- Working on  front-end Login/logout design page
+- Worked on the design video presentation
+- Worked on trying to help solve merge conflicts to merge the branch with the dockerized backend

+## Saturday June 8th
+###  2.5 hours

+- Worked on learning and understanding react